Piazza del Nettuno main square with Neptune Fountain in Bologna, Emilia-Romagna, Italy

 Bologna delights as Italy's culinary and intellectual heart where 62 kilometers of UNESCO-listed porticoed walkways shelter red-brick medieval towers, university students from Europe's oldest university (founded 1088) fill cozy osterie debating over wine, and authentic Bolognese ragù simmers in generations-old trattorias that guard centuries-old recipes like state secrets.
 This Emilia-Romagna capital (pop.
 390,000) proudly wears three nicknames—'La Grassa' (the fat) celebrating rich food from tortellini to mortadella, 'La Dotta' (the learned) honoring its university that taught Dante, Copernicus, and Petrarch, and 'La Rossa' (the red) referring both to terracotta-tiled rooftops creating a uniform red cityscape and to historic left-wing politics that made Bologna Italy's Communist Party stronghold until the 1990s.

-Two dramatically leaning towers—Torre degli Asinelli rising 97 meters with 498 steep wooden steps (currently closed for area restoration work; check if reopened), and the even-more-tilted Garisenda beside it now closed for structural concerns—survive as remnants of medieval Manhattan when over 100 noble family towers competed skyward in 12th-century power displays, most now demolished or shortened.
+Two dramatically leaning towers—Torre degli Asinelli rising 97 meters with 498 steep wooden steps (climb currently closed; the Due Torri area is cordoned off while the Garisenda is stabilised, with works expected to run until around 2028), and the even-more-tilted Garisenda beside it now closed for structural concerns—survive as remnants of medieval Manhattan when over 100 noble family towers competed skyward in 12th-century power displays, most now demolished or shortened.
 The porticos' covered arcades create continuous shelter from rain and summer sun, with the remarkable 3.8km Portico di San Luca climbing through 666 arches from city to hilltop Sanctuary of Madonna di San Luca offering sweeping city panoramas—locals pilgrimage this free 45-minute uphill walk while tourists rarely attempt it.
 Piazza Maggiore anchors civic life with the massive Basilica di San Petronio (free entry) featuring an unfinished facade—originally planned to rival St.

 What to Do